Blazzike/DiscordJS-Segregated-Bot-Framework/README.md

   - `string` description - The description of the command.
   - `array` parameters - Possible parameters users can give to the command.
   - `string` category - The category for the command to be displayed in.

+For a full command plugin example see `plugins/commands/CoinCommand/`.